The Best Pumps for Biofuel and Biodiesel ProductionLearn about how biofuel and biodiesel is produced and what pumps are the most efficient.

 Since slurries are typically abrasive, they can cause excessive wear in pumps that rely on internal parts that contact such as progressive cavity and gear pumps.
 Excessive wear can cause the pump to run dry, which will only further the wear and tear on the pump and cause downtime.
 Additionally, it takes a tremendous amount of energy to start up a slurry pump once the slurry has settled, raising the energy costs of operation.

-To combat these issues, companies should employ EDDY Pumps for applications in which slurry or oil is viscous during the primary production stages.
+To combat these issues, companies should employ EDDY Pumps for pump applications in which slurry or oil is viscous during the primary production stages.
 Since EDDY Pumps have a recessed impeller and no critical tolerances, internal components are not as susceptible to the same type of wear as positive cavity and gear pumps.
 EDDY Pumps are also able to efficiently pump slurry and move it along the pipeline, minimizing energy usage.

 Looking for more information on biofuel processing pumps?